Skip to content

 Total cost comparison of coworking membership vs dedicated office over time

-Compare total cost of coworking membership versus dedicated office over a chosen planning horizon.
-Enter coworking monthly cost and see the result instantly.
+Compare total cost of a coworking membership versus a dedicated office over a chosen planning horizon, including utilities and setup.

 What this tool does